 Fulfillment method: Here, you enter your preferred fulfillment method.
 You have the option to fulfill the order yourself through FBM (fulfillment by merchant) or SFP (seller fulfilled Prime), or you can let Amazon take care of fulfillment using FBA (fulfillment by Amazon).

 Once you have listed your product for sale, it is all about waiting for the sales to roll in.
 Amazon sellers on the individual selling plan are not eligible to win the Buy Box, so that does reduce your chances of making a sale, but if you price competitively, it is a matter of time.
 The cheaper the prices, the more likely customers are going to buy your product.

 You need to consider multiple factors when deciding on your product price.
 The final price has to factor in referral, closing, shipping, and FBA fees if you are fulfilling orders via FBA.
-Referral fees depend on the product category, closing fees, on the other hand, depends on the product’s price range, and finally, the shipping fee is proportionate to the volume of the package, and the distance of the delivery.
+Referral fees depend on the product category, closing fees, on the other hand, depending on the product’s price range, and finally, the shipping fee is proportionate to the volume of the package, and the distance of the delivery.
 If you’re using the FBA service (more on that in a bit), you also have to factor in additional costs like pick and pack fees, and storage fees.
 While all this sounds incredibly complicated, if you’re an FBA seller, you can easily find the profitability and total cost of your product using SellerApp’s free FBA calculator.